Health Savings Accounts: FAQs

 Presented by Kris Maksimovich, AIF®, CRPC®, CPFA®, CRC®:

-Changes in the health care marketplace, rising medical costs, and the tax advantages that health savings accounts (HSA) offer make them an attractive planning tool for many individuals covered by high-deductible health plans (HDHPs).
+Changes in the healthcare marketplace, rising medical costs, and the tax advantages that health savings accounts (HSA) offer make them an attractive planning tool for many individuals covered by high-deductible health plans (HDHPs).
+We’ve formulated a list of 7 frequently asked questions and answers about Health Savings Accounts:

 Q: What Is a Health Savings Account?

-A: A Health Savings Account (HSA) is a tax-favored account used to pay for qualified medical expenses in conjunction with an HDHP.
-Unlike with flexible spending accounts (FSAs), which are designed to cover current out-of-pocket medical costs, the money in HSAs never expires and can be used to pay for health care expenses now and in retirement.
-HSAs may be offered through your employer or purchased directly, if you are eligible.
+A: A Health Savings Account is a tax-favored account used to pay for qualified medical expenses in conjunction with an HDHP.
+Unlike Flexible Spending Accounts (FSAs), which are designed to cover current out-of-pocket medical costs, the money in HSAs never expires and can be used to pay for healthcare expenses now and in retirement.
+HSAs may be offered through your employer or purchased directly if you are eligible.
 They can be established at a bank, insurance company, or IRS-recognized third-party administrator.
+It’s important to note here that you cannot participate in a general health FSA while also contributing to an HSA.

 Generally, contributions to an HSA are tax deductible.
-Their earnings accumulate tax deferred, and withdrawals are tax free if used to pay for qualified expenses.
+Their earnings accumulate tax deferred, and withdrawals are tax-free if used to pay for qualified expenses.
 If, before you turn 65, you withdraw funds from an HSA that are not used for qualified medical expenses, the withdrawal will be subject to a 20 percent penalty, in addition to income tax.
 After age 65, withdrawals not used for qualified medical expenses are no longer subject to the 20 percent penalty.
 Nonqualified withdrawals will still be taxable income, however, even after age 65.

 Q: Who Is Eligible?